 Alice in Sunderland

-– In September 2009 we won the tender to produce two permanent projected artworks as part of Sunderland’s ambitious Cultural Masterplan.
+– In September 2009 SDNA won the tender to produce two permanent projected artworks as part of Sunderland’s ambitious Cultural Masterplan.

-The installation was launched in September 2010 and is part of a complete face lift of St. Thomas Street that includes a commission by sound artist Bill Fontana, street lighting from Kapok and street furniture from Charlie Davidson.
-The project was initially curated by Ian Banks from Atoll.
+The installation was launched in September 2010 and was part of a complete face lift of St. Thomas Street that includes a commission by sound artist Bill Fontana, street lighting from Kapok and street furniture from Charlie Davidson.

 The project was supported by Sunniside Partnership, One NorthEast, Sunderland City Council, Sunderland arc and HCA.